johnrana02/Votality-Prediction/README.md

-End to end deep learning project for votality prediction in share market
+## End to End Deep Learning Project For Votality Prediction of stocks